Daily Discipline #122

 Second, before we even see any results we act and do the following.....

-A. Consider ourselves free from the sin (Roman 6:11)
+A. We consider or reckon ourselves free from the sin (Roman 6:11)

-B. Use our will and "do not let sin reign" by using our body to obey its lusts. ( Romans 6:12-13a)
+B. We then use our will and "do not let sin reign" by using our body to obey its lusts. ( Romans 6:12-13a)